AN INDEPENDENT STUDIO

 The Ink Factory is an independent studio with global reach, founded in 2010 by Stephen and Simon Cornwell.

-We believe in telling original and exciting stories that reach a wide audience, working with storytellers and filmmakers who inspire, challenge and innovate.
+We believe in telling original and exciting stories reaching a wide audience, partnering with talent who inspire, challenge and innovate.

-The Ink Factory will begin production on Drew Pearce’s Hotel Artemis, starring Jodie Foster this summer and is behind the Emmy and Golden Globe Award winning drama series The Night Manager, based on a le Carré novel of the same name for the BBC and AMC.
-The company is working on a television adaptation of le Carré’s The Little Drummer Girl directed by Park Chan-wook which will air on the BBC and AMC this Fall, and are developing a series based on The Spy Who Came in From the Cold produced in association with Paramount TV for the BBC and AMC.
-Upcoming projects also include The American War, produced in partnership with Rise Films and developed with Film4 based on the bestselling memoir by Frank Snepp.
+The company is behind the Emmy and Golden Globe Award-winning drama series The Night Manager, based on a le Carré novel of the same name for the BBC and AMC.
+We are currently in post-production on a television adaptation of le Carré’s The Little Drummer Girl directed by Park Chan-wook which will air on the BBC and AMC this Fall, and are developing a series based on The Spy Who Came in From the Cold produced in association with Paramount TV, both for the BBC and AMC.

-The company’s first film, A Most Wanted Man, based on the novel by John le Carré, was released in 2014.
-Past projects include Billy Lynn’s Long Halftime Walk, directed by Ang Lee and based on the award-winning novel by Ben Fountain and produced Message from the King, an original noir thriller by Stephen Cornwell and Oliver Butcher starring Chadwick Boseman, Teresa Palmer and Luke Evans, which premiered at the 2016 Toronto International Film Festival and is now among the most popular films on Netflix.
+Our first film, A Most Wanted Man, based on a novel by John le Carré, was released in 2014.
+Other past projects include Billy Lynn’s Long Halftime Walk, directed by Ang Lee and based on the award-winning novel by Ben Fountain, and Netflix Original Message from the King, a noir thriller written by Stephen Cornwell and Oliver Butcher and directed by Fabrice du Welz, which premiered at the 2016 Toronto International Film Festival and is now among the most popular films on Netflix.

 The Ink Factory has also partnered with one of the games industry’s top talents, Matt Nava, to found digital studio Giant Squid.
-Giant Squid’s first game, the twice BAFTA Game nominated ABZÛ, was released in August 2016, and is a significant success, selling close to a million units to date.
+Giant Squid’s first game, the twice BAFTA nominated ABZÛ, was released in August 2016, and is a significant success, selling close to a million units to date.

 The company is headquartered in London and Los Angeles.